 It's easy to get around our green parkland campus and we're close to the action in the city centre.
 Everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

-Our campus is based on the edge of the city centre.
+Our campus is based on the edge of the city centre, set in 500 acres of landscaped campus.
+Many of the buildings have Grade II listed status.

-If you need to travel between Campus East and West you can hop on the free shuttle bus, travel 20 minutes on foot, or 10 minutes by bike.
+If you need to travel between Campus East and West you can hop on the free shuttle bus, travel 20 minutes walking or 10 minutes by bike.

 In the city centre, the 15th-century King's Manor is home to Archaeology, the Centre for Medieval Studies and Eighteenth Century Studies.